-SFR Security Functions (TOE Summary Specification) FCS_CKM.1 The multiple instantiations of this security functional requirement are described in CS where the SSH v2 and SSL v3 protocols and the cipher suites supported by the evaluated configuration are defined together with the key generation functions used.
-FCS_CKM.2 The multiple instantiations of this security functional requirement are described in CS where the SSH v2 and SSL v3 protocols and the cipher suites supported by the evaluated configuration are defined together with the key exchange / key negotiation functions used.
-FCS_COP.1 The multiple instantiations of this security functional requirement are described in CS where the SSH v2 and SSL v3 protocols and the cipher suites supported by the evaluated configuration are defined with the cryptographic algorithms used by the cipher suites.
-FDP_ACC.1 The discretionary access control policy is based on DA defining permission bits for the subjects and objects as there are file system objects and IPC objects.
-FDP_ACF.1 The discretionary access control is realized as described above by DA .
-There the individual mechanisms for access control depending on the object type are described in detail.
-FDP RIP.2 Object residual information protection is realized by security functions for TDF_NF.2 object reuse ( OR ) on file system objects, IPC objects, queuing system N 1 objects and miscellaneous objects.
-Note 1 The object reuse performed before an object is re-assigned to another subject are described in OR .
-FDP_UCT.1 The description how the confidentiality of user data is protected when using the SSH v2 or SSL v3 protocol is described in CS.
-FDP_UIT.1 The description how the user data is protected from unauthorized modifications and insertions when using the SSH v2 or SSL v3 protocol is described in CS.
-FIA_ATD.1 Security attributes belonging to individual users are realized by the user I&A data management of IA.
+SFR Security Functions (TOE Summary Specification) FCS_CKM.1 The multiple instantiations of this security functional requirement are described in SC where the SSH v2 and SSL v3 protocols and the cipher suites supported by the evaluated configuration are defined together with the key generation functions used.
+FCS_CKM.2 The multiple instantiations of this security functional requirement are TCS_CKIVI.2 described in SC where the SSH v2 and SSL v3 protocols and the cipher suites supported by the evaluated configuration are defined together with the key exchange / key negotiation functions used.
+FCS_COP.1 The multiple instantiations of this security functional requirement are described in SC where the SSH v2 and SSL v3 protocols and the cipher suites supported by the evaluated configuration are defined with the cryptographic algorithms used by the cipher suites.
+FDP_ACC.1 The discretionary access control policy is based on DA defining TDI_ACC.I permission bits for the subjects and objects as there are file system objects and IPC objects.
+FDP_ACF.1 The discretionary access control is realized as described above by DA . rdr_ACr.1 There the individual mechanisms for access control depending on the object type are described in detail.
+FDP_RIP.2 Object residual information protection is realized by security functions for FDF_KIF.2 object reuse ( OR ) on file system objects, IPC objects, queuing system objects and miscellaneous objects.
+Note 1 The object reuse performed before an object is re-assigned to another Note 1 subject are described in OR .
+EDD LICT 1 The description how the confidentiality of user data is protected when FDP_UCT.1 using the SSH v2 or SSL v3 protocol is described in S C. EDD LUE 1 The description how the user data is protected from unauthorized FDP_UIT.1 modifications and insertions when using the SSH v2 or SSL v3 protocol is described in SC .
+FIA_ATD.1 Security attributes belonging to individual users are realized by the user ria_ATD.1 I&A data management of IA.
 Management of user attributes is described in SM.
-FIA_SOS.1 The passwd function of IA is able to enforce the verification of secrets as required.
+FIA_SOS.1 The passwd function of IA is able to enforce the verification of secrets as FIA_505.1 required.
 System management commands can be used to define parameters that can be used to (hopefully) enhance the strength of the passwords chosen by the user.
-Password management including the possible parameter to enhance the strength of passwords are explained in SM.
-FIA_UAU.2 Authentication of each user before any action is realized by IA (common - authentication mechanism and interactive login and related mechanisms).
+Password management including the possible parameter to enhance the strength of passwords are explained in SM FIA_UAU.2 Authentication of each user before any action is realized by IA (common FIA_UAU.2 authentication mechanism and interactive login and related mechanisms).
 Authentication is initiated by a trusted process.
 Trusted processes are described in TP .
-FIA UAU.7 described in TP .
-FIA_UAU.7 described in TP.
-The login mechanisms of IA provide only obscured feedback during FIA_UAU.7 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process. described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
+FIA_UAU.7 The login mechanisms of IA provide only obscured feedback during FIA_UAU./ authentication.
 Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-FIA_UAU.7 FIA_UID.2 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted FIA_UID.2 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
+Trusted processes are described in TP .
+FIA_UID.2 Identification of each user before any action is realized together with FIA_UID.2 · · · · · · · · · · · · · · · · · · · authentication as in IA (see above).
 Identification is initiated by a trusted process.
-Trusted processes are described in TP. described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su FIA_UID.2 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is FIA_UID.2 FIA_USB.1 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is described which releases the binding between subjects and users.
-FIA_UID.2 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is described which releases the binding between subjects and users.
-The management of object security attributes is implemented by the FIA_UID.2 FIA_USB.1 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is described which releases the binding between subjects and users.
-The management of object security attributes is implemented by the access control configuration and management function SM, the objects FIA_UID.2 FIA_USB.1 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is described which releases the binding between subjects and users.
-The management of object security attributes is implemented by the access control configuration and management function SM, the objects are described in DA (file system objects and IPC objects).
-FIA_UID.2 FIA_USB.1 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is described which releases the binding between subjects and users.
-The management of object security attributes is implemented by the access control configuration and management function SM, the objects FIA_UID.2 FIA_USB.1 FMT_MSA.1 described in TP.
-The login mechanisms of IA provide only obscured feedback during authentication.
-Authentication feedback is managed by a trusted process.
-Trusted processes are described in TP.
-Identification of each user before any action is realized together with authentication as in IA (see above).
-Identification is initiated by a trusted process.
-Trusted processes are described in TP.
-The required binding between subjects and users is implemented by the su functionality of IA and login processing.
-There also the logoff process is described which releases the binding between subjects and users.
-The management of object security attributes is implemented by the access control configuration and management function SM, the objects are described in DA (file system objects and IPC objects).
+Trusted processes are described in TP .
+FIA_USB.1 The required binding between subjects and users is implemented by the su TIA_USD.1 functionality of IA and login processing.
+There also the logoff process is EMT MCA 1 described which releases the binding between subjects and users.
+FMT_MSA.1 The management of object security attributes is implemented by the access control configuration and management function SM , the objects are EMT MOA 2 described in DA (file system objects and IPC objects).
+FMT_MSA.2 The acceptance of only secure values is related to the use of secure cryptographic keys.
+The key generation aspects are discussed in SC for the different cryptographic algorithms used.